pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 2. any error from callback1
 3. error from callback2

-Another important feature is, if you pass a valid value from `errorUpToNow` function, `callback3` will receive it and the chain will progress.
+Another important feature is if you pass a valid value from `errorUpToNow` function, `callback3` will receive it and the chain will progress.

 But if you wanted to break the chain and hand the control over to next `catch`, you **need to throw an error**.

 ## The Inevitable Finally

-Did I mention there is a fifth option for handling errors.
+Did I mention there is a fifth option for handling errors?
 I didn't.
-Because, I didn't want you to think there is too much of error handling.
+Because I didn't want you to think there is too much error handling.

 Also, `finally` is not an error handling feature.
 It's rather an option to run a piece of code irrespective of the result of the promise action.